-Bond investors will constantly get the prevailing rate that’s required by the market.
-Bonds with high coupon rates have higher prices, negating that greater rate and bonds with low discount coupon rates have lower prices, making that lower rate seem more attractive.
-So when bond rates go up, the prices usually come down and when bond rates dive, the price goes up, creating an inverse relationship.
+So, bond investors will always get the prevailing rate that’s demanded by the market.
+Bonds with high coupon rates have higher prices, negating that higher rate and bonds with low coupon rates have lower prices, padding that lower rate.

 Why investors buy bonds

-Investors buy bonds in order to develop profiles that fit their optimal asset allowance according to their personal risk tolerance.
-Bonds often have a reduced correlation with stocks – that is, when stocks fall, bonds often rise.
-So possessing bonds can help provide a hedge or a “safety cushion” in the event of a decline in the securities market.
-In addition, bonds offer a stable stream of earnings at rates considerably higher than the historical average dividend yield of stocks– about 5 percent each year for bonds compared to just 1.5 percent approximately for stocks … but your mileage may vary as dividend stocks bounce in and out of favor with investors.
+Investors buy bonds in order to build portfolios that suit their ideal asset allocation according to their risk tolerance.
+Bonds tend to have a low correlation with stocks — that is, when stocks fall, bonds tend to rise.
+So owning bonds can help provide a hedge or a “safety cushion” in the event of a downturn in the stock market.
+In addition, bonds provide a steady stream of income at rates considerably higher than the historical average dividend yield of stocks — about 5 percent annually for bonds compared to just 1.5 percent or so for stocks.

 Why bond prices change

-Think of it like this: if the prevailing interest rate is 3 percent however a bond has a rate of 12 percent, would not more investors desire that bond?
-Exactly what takes place when more individuals want something that is rare?
-You got it – that item jumps in price – and bonds are no different.
+Think of it this way: if the prevailing interest rate is 3 percent but a bond has a rate of 12 percent, wouldn’t more investors want that bond?
+What happens when more people want something that is scarce?
+You guessed it – that item increases in price – and bonds are no different.

-On the other side, should the prevailing rate be 8 percent buy a specific bond has a coupon rate of only 4 percent, that bond will be priced at a discount to lure investors to purchase it.
-After all, why purchase a 4 percent financial investment when you could purchase an 8 percent investment?
-Because you can purchase it at a price cut to make up the interest you would not get.
+On the flip side, should the prevailing rate be 8 percent but an individual bond has a coupon rate of only 4 percent, that bond will be sold at a discount to entice buyers to purchase it.
+After all, why buy a 4 percent investment when you could buy an 8 percent investment? – because you can buy it at a discount to make up the interest you wouldn’t get.

 How bond ETFs work

-Bond exchange traded funds (ETFs) track indexes comprised of specific bonds.
-Bond ETFs don’t have a face value or a discount coupon rate due to the fact that those elements are tied up into the bond’s share price.
-The bond ETF’s share price is determined by the costs (face values) of the specific bonds in the index that the ETF tracks.
-Subsequently, when the prices of those bonds in the ETF increase, the ETF’s share price also rises.
+Bond exchange traded funds (ETFs) track indexes made up of individual bonds.
+Bond ETFs don’t have a face value or a coupon rate because those components are tied up into the bond’s share price.
+The bond ETF’s share price is determined by the prices (face values) of the individual bonds in the index that the ETF tracks.
+Consequently, when the prices of those bonds in the ETF rise, the ETF’s share price also rises.
 When the bond prices fall, the share price falls.
-Instead of a discount coupon rate, bond ETFs have a yield or interest payment that equates to the typical price of the bonds in the index tracked by the ETF.
-While the interest repayment on a specific bond is fixed, the yield of a bond ETF can change as the individual bonds in the index tracked by the ETF change.
-But, these interest rates change only in small quantities.
+Instead of a coupon rate, bond ETFs have a yield or interest payment that equals the average rate of the bonds in the index tracked by the ETF.
+Though the interest payment on an individual bond is fixed, the yield of a bond ETF can change as the individual bonds in the index tracked by the ETF shift.
+But, these interest rates change only in small amounts.

 Why investors buy bond ETFs

-Investors purchase bond ETFs for the same reason they buy bond shared funds – to prevent the hassle and cost of purchasing a collection of individual bonds.
-Bond ETFs often tend to have lower expense ratios than a lot of bond mutual funds but, the choice of bond ETFs is rather limited though there are hundreds of bond shared funds.
-Still, there are a variety of options for bond ETF investors who desire exposure to the total bond market conveniently and at a low cost.
+Investors by bond ETFs for the same reason they buy bond mutual funds — to avoid the hassle and expense of buying a collection of individual bonds.
+Though bond ETFs tend to have lower expense ratios than most bond mutual funds, the selection of bond ETFs is somewhat limited though there are hundreds of bond mutual funds.
+Still, there are a number of options for bond ETF investors who want exposure to the overall bond market conveniently and at a low cost.

 Where to buy bonds or bond ETFs

-Any online broker can help you purchase bonds, bond ETFs, or bond stock funds.
-Below are a few to think about.
+Any online broker can help you buy bonds, bond ETFs, or bond mutual funds.
+Here are a few to consider.

 - Scottrade – you can buy certain ETFs commission free!